Plugins

 ->register();

-The handler must implement the App\ServerProviders\ServerProvider
+The handler must implement the App\ServerProviders\ServerProvider interface or extend the

-App\ServerProviders\AbstractServerProvider
+App\ServerProviders\AbstractServerProvider class.

 You can find plenty of examples in the Server Providers